The Legend of Badrinath - The Story of Shiva and Parvati

 Shiva had two options: one was to burn up everything in front of him.
 Another was to just find another way and go.
 So he said, “Let’s go somewhere else.
 Because it’s your beloved baby, I cannot touch it.”

 This is how Shiva lost his own home and Shiva and Parvati became “illegal aliens”!
 They walked around, looking for an ideal place to live and finally settled down in Kedarnath.
-Did he not know, you may ask.
-You know many things, but you still allow them to happen.

 The town is not very well kept, but if you look around at the rest of it, it is incredibly beautiful.
 From Govind Ghat to Badri, that 25-kilometer drive is probably the most incredible drive you can have anywhere in the world.
-I have traveled to many places but this 25-kilometer drive is so incredible, there are no words to describe how the mountains are.
+I have traveled to many places but in this 25-kilometer drive, there are no words to describe how the mountains are.

+When you travel to the Himalayas, you will wonder how anyone could have walked through this.
+Imagine the effort involved.
 The purpose of coming to the Himalayas is not to achieve something.
 This was an opportunity to simply be dwarfed – if not dissolved, at least to be dwarfed.
 You can’t believe that thousands of years of ago, people went into these mountains when there were no roads, automobiles or maps of where the mountain begins and where it ends.
 Just going.
 If you want to progress on the path of yoga, this is needed.
 Not knowing where the end is, simply keep going.
 “It doesn’t matter where it begins or where it ends, till I reach there, I simply keep going.”
 Unless a person has this attitude and strength within himself, the spiritual path is out of question.